 - Bottle of wine.
+Use this wine gift set as inspiration.
 Pick your favorite red or white, and throw a festive ribbon on it.
 You can make it look extra snazzy by wrapping it in cellophane, like you would a gift basket.
 Many liquor stores and even grocery stores give a 10% or more discount when you buy 6 bottles – so this makes a great gift for a large group of employees.

 - Gift baskets.
 Speaking of gift baskets…those make a great gift for employees!
 You can do a fruit basket, an office supply basket, a baked goods basket, a wine and cheese basket, a cold-weather themed basket (hot chocolate, blanket, scarf, etc.).
 The possibilities are endless!